Choosing

 Publications booklet has what's likely the best treatment of the

-subject, but be prepared to fork out some bucks.)
+subject, but be prepared to fork out a few bucks.)

 Confessions